 Martin: You never under-budget on the ice.
 You never know, you might get a lot more rocks drinkers than you expected.
 Or ice chewers.

-Ice can be a hot commodity at a holiday celebration.
-Ice cubes measure about ten (10) cubes per pound and the rule of thumb is one (1) pound of ice cubes per person.
+Ice cubes measure about ten (10) cubes per pound, and the rule of thumb is one (1) pound of ice cubes per person.